MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

 The message flow can be described as follows:

-- The [Azure Application Gateway][azure-ag] takes care of TLS termination and sends incoming calls to to the AKS-hosted `yelb-ui` service over HTTP.
+- The [Azure Application Gateway][azure-ag] takes care of TLS termination and sends incoming calls to the AKS-hosted `yelb-ui` service over HTTP.
 - To ensure secure communication, the Application Gateway Listener makes use of an SSL certificate obtained from [Azure Key Vault][azure-kv].
 - The Azure WAF Policy associated with the Listener applies OWASP rules and custom rules to incoming requests, effectively preventing malicious attacks.
 - The Application Gateway Backend HTTP Settings are configured to invoke the Yelb application via HTTP, utilizing port 80.